jolow99/Rational-Approaches-to-Cooperative-AI/project/report/report_submission/main.typ

 the question is how leadership (hierarchies) spontaneously emerge when a random group of strangers needs to solve a problem together.

-Emiel has been in this situation when for intro week he and a bunch of strangers needed top compoete agianst other groups of strangers to solve challenges in sequence.
+Emiel has been in this situation when for intro week he and a bunch of strangers needed top compete against other groups of strangers to solve challenges in sequence.

 we can model it like this:
-agent A sees how the team solves problems, and might think that he has some insight that others dont have. he tries to show that he has some insight by being more proactive in helping to solve the next challenge. say this leads to a higher score for the challenge. others might see this difference and link it to agent A. in their minds they might model A as more competent, and might pay attention more to him when he says or does something (produces data).
+agent A sees how the team solves problems, and might think that he has some insight that others dont have. he tries to show that he has some insight by being more proactive in helping to solve the next challenge. he tries to show this in a way the others will understand (similar to the pragmatic speaker).
+Say this leads to a higher score for the challenge. others might see this difference and link it to agent A. in their minds they might model A as more competent, and might pay attention more to him when he says or does something (produces data).

 Joseph Henrich mentioned in his book ¨The secret of our success¨ that there are 2 types of hierarchies: dominance hierarchies and prestige hierarchies.